Rapper A$AP Rocky scores second No. 1 on Billboard 200 chart

-LOS ANGELES Rapper A$AP Rocky landed his second No. 1 album on the U.S. weekly Billboard 200 chart on Wednesday, holding off fellow rapper Boosie BadAzz from the top spot.
+LOS ANGELES Rapper landed his second No. 1 album on the U.S. weekly Billboard 200 chart on Wednesday, holding off fellow rapper Boosie BadAzz from the top spot.

 "At.Long.Last.A$AP," Harlem native A$AP Rocky's second studio record, sold 117,000 albums, 127,000 songs and was streamed 25.6 million times, totaling 146,000 units, according to figures from Nielsen SoundScan.